 WHO ADMINISTERS THE PROGRAM

-The federal government, the U.S. Department of Labor, Employment and Training Administration, sets broad guidelines for coverage.
-Individual states have broad discretion, within the parameters set by federal law, in how they raise contributions for the benefit, how the benefit is administered, eligibility, the Unemployment Insurance (UI) benefit amount, and application procedures.
+The federal government, the U.S. Department of Labor, and the Employment & Training Administration, sets broad guidelines for coverage.
+Individual states have broad discretion, within the parameters set by federal law, in how the state raises contributions for the benefit, how the benefit is administered, eligibility guidelines, the benefit amount, and application procedures.

-Unemployment insurance is a federal-state program jointly financed through both a federal and state payroll tax to employers.
-Unemployment insurance is a federal-state program jointly financed through both a federal and state payroll tax to employers.
+Unemployment insurance is a federal-state program jointly financed through both a federal, as well as a state payroll tax, to employers.
 FUTA authorizes the Internal Revenue Service (IRS) to collect an annual federal employer tax, which is used to fund state workforce agencies.
-As originally established, the states pay the FUTA to the federal government, no deductions are taken from the workers’ paychecks.
+As originally established, states pay the FUTA to the federal government, no deductions are taken from the workers’ paychecks.

 FUTA covers the costs of administering the Unemployment Insurance and Job Service programs in all states.
 In addition, FUTA pays one-half of the cost of extended unemployment benefits, during periods of high unemployment, and provides for a fund from which states may borrow, if necessary, to pay benefits.
 All loans must be repaid with interest.